These FAQs were reviewed and updated in November.

 The details of the science for education settings can be seen on the Scottish Government's web page Coronavirus (COVID-19): schools, early learning and childcare settings - scientific evidence.

-I am a teacher from a black and minority ethnic (BME) background and I'm concerned that I am therefore at a significantly higher risk of contracting Covid-19.
+I am a teacher from a black and minority ethnic (Black) background and I'm concerned that I am therefore at a significantly higher risk of contracting Covid-19.
 What support can I expect from my employer and my Union?
 (Scotland)

 You should already have received an individual risk assessment.
 This needs to be regularly reviewed, particularly if there are any substantive changes, such as your local authority area moving up a level.